XMAMan/KNearestNeighborSearch/README.md

 I have translated the C++ Projekt from this site: https://www.cs.umd.edu/~mount/ANN/ into C# and have refactored it and made little bugfixes

+It use a KD-Tree or a BoxDecomposition-Tree for the search

 The usage looks like this: